 Although the different types of crowns have different purposes, both metal and porcelain crowns are very durable, often lasting for many, many years.

 Whether you choose a porcelain or metal crown, the process involved in getting a new crown is the same.
 Dr. Mobley begins by removing any existing decay and/or old filling material, after which she thoroughly cleans the surface.
-She then makes an impression of the tooth, which will be used by a dental lab to create the permanent crown.
+She then takes a digital scan of the tooth with her advance iTero scanner, which is sent as a digital file to a dental lab to create the permanent crown.
 Because it typically takes a week to 10 days for the crown to be made, the patient is fitted with a temporary one in the interim.
 During a second trip to the office, the permanent crown is placed.

-To find out more about our dental services, or to schedule an appointment with Dr. Megan Mobley, contact our West Lake Hills, TX office today.
+To find out more about our dental services, or to schedule an appointment with Dr. Megan Mobley, contact our Austin, TX office today.